1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

-You could even go back to school¬—either full time or in the evenings—though be sure to consider whether an advanced degree is worth the debt.
+You could even go back to school—either full time or in the evenings—though be sure to consider whether an advanced degree is worth the debt.
 You won’t be alone in the classroom if you do.
-According to the National Center for Education Statistics, there were 8.1 million college students ages 25 and older in 2015.
+According to the National Center for Education Statistics, there are 7.4 million college students ages 25 and older in 2019.

 There's no denying that the stock market can take you on a bumpy ride, so your fears are understandable.
 But steeling yourself and diving in is well worth it.
 Over the long term, stocks have marched upward and proved to be the investment of choice for expanding wealth.
 Savings earmarked for retirement are particularly well suited for the stock market.
 With a long time horizon, you have time to recover from market dips.
-The stock funds in the Kiplinger 25, a list of our favorite low-fee mutual funds, are good options to start building your portfolio.
+Consider building your portfolio with mutual funds, which can hold hundreds of stocks, rather than buying individual stocks.
+The stock funds in the Kiplinger 25, a list of our favorite low-fee mutual funds, are good options to get started.